Shihan Hussaini: Other

 In 1998, he helped coordinate security for actor Kamal Haasan during the making of Marudhanayagam, and during the premiere shows of Shankar's Jeans (1998).
-As a devoted follower of politician Jayalalitha, Shihan Hussaini painted 56 portraits of her using his blood to mark her 56th birthday in 2005.
-In February 2013, Hussaini unveiled a bust of Jayalalitha's face using frozen blood.
+As a devoted follower of politician Jayalalithaa, Shihan Hussaini painted 56 portraits of her using his blood to mark her 56th birthday in 2004.
+In February 2013, Hussaini unveiled a bust of Jayalalithaa's face using frozen blood.
 Hussaini claimed he had collected 11 litres of blood, and that his own was added to blood donated by his archery disciples, including women.
 Unruffled by critics who accused him of sycophancy, he maintained that his admiration for the politician was normal.
-In February 2015, Hussaini crucified himself wearing a T-shirt with ‘Amma’ on it, praying that Jayalalitha won her upcoming elections.
-He remained hanging for more than six minutes after his associates pounded six-inch nails into his hands and feet.
+In February 2015, Hussaini crucified himself wearing a T-shirt with ‘Amma’ on it, praying that Jayalalithaa won her upcoming elections.
+He remained hanging for more than six minutes after his associates pounded six-inch (15.24 cm) nails into his hands and feet.
 After the four nails were slowly pulled out, Hussaini was put in a waiting ambulance and taken to the ICU of a nearby hospital.
 His actions were widely described by commentators as "foolish".

 In 2016, Shihan Hussaini was working as an archery coach and as the founder and general secretary of the Archery Association of Tamil Nadu, the only state archery body recognised and affiliated with the Tamil Nadu Olympic Association and the Archery Association of India.

-Hussaini is currently working as a chef and hosts a TV show in Mega TV, called Athiradi Samayal.
+Hussaini worked as a chef and hosted a television show in Mega TV, called Athiradi Samayal.

+Death

+After suffering from blood cancer and a very rare condition called aplastic anaemia, Hussaini died on 25 March 2025 in Chennai, at the age of 66.